2016 Doug Wisor Memorial Scholarship APPLICATIONS close Friday, 30 October, 2015

 - Please include contact details for at least one recent wine industry referee.

-A detailed resume together with an essay outlining the reasons why the applicant wants to work a vintage in New Zealand should be submitted by Friday October 26, 2012.
+A detailed resume together with an essay outlining the reasons why the applicant wants to work a harvest in New Zealand should be submitted by Friday 30 October 2015.